|Your cart is currently empty|

 Bear aggression and attacks are far more common that most fish and game agencies want to report.
 In 2011, in Montana, there were seven REPORTED grizzly attacks on humans.
 Some of them were fatal to the human.
 Others simply mauled the human, who recovered from injuries.
 There were doubtless more attacks, but they happened to capable and prepared individuals who simply killed the bear and walked away, never wanting the problems that come with reporting the incident to “authorities”.
 I’ve had more scrapes with black bears than I have with grizzlies, but that is probably because there are a lot more black bears in the woods.
 Do not let yourself be misled by fish and game agencies that claim “black bears are not dangerous” or likewise about grizzlies.
 There is no need to be afraid of bears, but there is great reason to be informed and prepared.
 For those who don’t feel the need to be prepared in bear country, that is your right, but what about your obligation to protect your loved ones and others who rely on you?
 Every time I see an interview with a wild life official explaining away a recent fatal bear attack, they ALWAYS say something to the effect of “such bear attacks are extremely rare bla, bla, bla”.
 Truth is that bear attacks are not all that rare if you spend time in bear country and even if such attacks were rare, the person that has just experienced one, had a 100% chance of being attacked, no?

-Shipping costs are preposterous when ordering only one or two boxes due to federal shipping regulations for ammunition.
-Interestingly, because of this law one would probably pay only $1 or $2 dollars more for up to 11 boxes and we offer free shipping when you order 12 boxes of any mix of our ammunition.
+Shipping costs are very high when ordering only one or two boxes due to federal shipping regulations for ammunition.
+Interestingly, because of this law one would probably pay only $1 or $2 dollars more for up to 11 boxes shipped in the same shipping box/container and we offer free shipping when you order 12 boxes of any mix of our ammunition.

-Federal law mandates that we ship ammo as ORM-D and the cost for that is ridiculous per shipping container however we can get up to 12 boxes in one container which spreads the goofy ORM-D cost across all the boxes.
-The Federally mandated ORM-D regulation is also why we cannot use the US Postal Service which would really reduce shipping costs.
+A Federal law that mandates we ship all ammo classified as ORM-D makes shipping costs ridiculous per shipping box/container however, we can get up to 12 boxes of ammo in one container which spreads the required ORM-D cost across all the boxes of ammo and makes shipping quite cheap on a per-box basis.
+The Federally mandated ORM-D regulation is also why we cannot use the US Postal Service for shipping ammo.